 - Existing Generation Capacity Resources

 - Planned Generation Capacity Resources

 - Existing Demand Resources

-- · Planned Demand Resources
+- Planned Demand Resources

 - Energy Efficiency Resources

 - Qualifying Transmission Upgrades

 Existing Generation Capacity Resources in a party's RPM Resource Portfolio that have available capacity to offer and are not offered into the Base Residual Auction for the Delivery Year shall be excluded from participation in any and all Incremental Auctions conducted for the Delivery Year.
 Generation is treated as existing when the generation is (a) in service at the commencement of the Base Residual Auction or (b) not yet in service but has cleared in an RPM Auction for any prior Delivery Year.
-These unoffered MWs from existing generation resources shall be ineligible to serve as capacity resources on behalf of any RPM entity for such Delivery Year, and are therefore prohibited from receiving any RPM capacity revenues for the Delivery Year.
+These unoffered MWs from existing generation resources shall be ineligible to serve as capacity resources on behalf of any RPM entity for such Delivery Year.
 To enforce this business rule, PJM will track Daily Unoffered ICAP amounts for generation resources.